australian-multibeam-guidelines/australian-multibeam-guidelines.github.io/pages/02-pre-survey-planning.md

 <tbody>
   <tr>
     <td>L0</td>
-    <td>Unprocessed instrument data <br>Unprocessed/raw instrument data at full resolution as received from the sensor.
+    <td><strong>Unprocessed instrument data</strong> <br>Unprocessed/raw instrument data at full resolution as received from the sensor.
 Includes MBES and ancillary files as well as any and all artefacts.</td>
     <td>Observed by sensor*.all</td>
     <td>Observed by sensor*.000</td>
     <td>Observed*.raw</td>